-Rhubarb and ginger crumble is the perfect old fashioned dessert.
-It's easy and comforting and quick to make.
-A buttery oat topping piled over a skillet of soft juicy fruit baked until golden and bubbling.
-Perfect with a scoop of vanilla ice cream.
+This homemade Rhubarb crumble is the perfect old-fashioned dessert.
+It's easy, comforting, and quick to make.
+A buttery oat topping is piled over a skillet of soft, juicy fruit and baked until bubbling and jammy.
+It's perfect with a scoop of vanilla ice cream.

 Jump to: